-Olive oil plays a key factor for its health attributes in the highly-touted Mediterranean diet.
-Carefully-crafted Tunisian olive oils are rich in chlorophyll, carotene, lecithin (a natural antioxidant that stimulates the metabolism of fats, sugars and proteins), polyphenols, and are a good source of vitamins A and D.
+Olive oil plays a key factor in the Mediterranean diet.
+Carefully-crafted Tunisian olive oils are rich in chlorophyll, carotene, lecithin (a natural antioxidant that stimulates the metabolism of fats, sugars, and proteins), polyphenols, and are a good source of vitamins A and D.

 It is no wonder that the Tunisian government has coined the phrase, So Tasty, So Healthy, for their precious olive oils.

 Watch the quick video below.
 Tunisian Olive Oil – So tasty, So healthy!